shuaiguouu/shuaiguouu.github.io/pages/1_profile.md

 * I\'m familiar with dimensional reduction methods such as PCA, LE, LDA, and LLE.
 * I have experience in the usage of 3D CNN, two-stream convolutional network and video classification.

-### Research Interests
-Multi-view learning, dimensional reduction, human emotion recognition, video classification.

 ### Future Interests
-Multi-view deep learning, two-stream convolutional networks, 3D-CNN, video classification.
+Multi-view deep learning, multimedia, two-stream convolutional networks, 3D-CNN, video classification, and any other subjects under your supervision.

 <hr>
 ## Papers